-- We have been informed about potential confusion arising from a reference in Appendix A of IFRS 9 Financial Instruments to the definition of 'transaction price' in IFRS 15 Revenue from Contracts with Customers.
+- 1. We have been informed about potential confusion arising from a reference in Appendix A of IFRS 9 Financial Instruments to the definition of 'transaction price' in IFRS 15 Revenue from Contracts with Customers.
 The potential for confusion arises because the term 'transaction price' is used in particular paragraphs of IFRS 9 with a meaning that is not necessarily consistent with the definition of that term in IFRS 15. - 2.
-This paper: - (a) provides the Interpretations Committee (Committee) with a summary of the matter; - (b) presents our research and analysis; and - (c) asks the Committee whether it agrees with our preliminary views to include a proposed amendment to Appendix A of IFRS 9 in the next Annual Improvements to IFRS Accounting Standards Cycle (annual improvements).
+The IFRS Interpretations Committee (Committee) discussed this matter at its meeting in November 2022-see Agenda Paper 3C for that meeting. - 3.
+The objective of this paper is: - (a) to provide the International Accounting Standards Board (IASB) with background on the matter and staff analysis, including consideration of the Committee's discussion; and - (b) to ask the IASB whether it agrees with our recommendation to include proposed amendments to IFRS 9 (see Appendix A) in its next Annual Improvements to IFRS Accounting Standards Cycle (annual improvements).